shashank-scube/AutometedEmailSender/README.md

 Features:
 -------------------------
 - CRUD operations using Spring Boot for managing recipients.
-- Sending emails using the mail dependency in Spring Boot.
+- Sending emails using the gmail smtp properties in Spring Boot.
 - Storing recipient data in MySQL database using JPA repository.

 Prerequisites: